12 April 2016

 Built perhaps sometime between the mid and late seventies, the small neighborhood shopping complex was rather basic in design.
 Its corridor formed somewhat of a racetrack, with an island of stores in the center of the facility.
 Through its early years, it never really emerged as a popular choice in shopping, especially amongst heavy nearby competition.
 But then in the mid-80s, it all of a sudden became the place to be seen.

 In a twist of fate, however, Lakeside seemed to be cursed with bad publicity from the onset.
 One notable incident involved the parachuting Santa accident and a subsequent loss of sponsors, retailers and thousands of dollars in gift certificates.
-Newmarket immediately regained many of the customers it had lost and actually flourished in the shadow of its larger neighbors.
+Newmarket Mall immediately regained many of the customers it had lost and actually flourished in the shadow of its larger neighbors.

-It also seemed to attract both favorable and dubious notoriety.
+Newmarket Mall also seemed to attract both favorable and dubious notoriety.
 There were reported Elvis sightings within its concourse; the universally panned documentary A Day in the Life of a Shoe Salesman was filmed there, and their Christmas decorations and popular Santa were almost professional in appearance.
 But, alas, the drumbeats of time continued and, though updated at least once with brighter colors and a new logo, the mall was never expanded.
 This, and the absence of any nationally known retailers, led to the neighborhood mall’s inevitable decline.

-The neighborhood was changing as the children who used to call Newmarket Mall home were growing up and moving on.
+The surrounding neighborhood was changing as the children who used to call Newmarket Mall home were growing up and moving on.
 The neighborhood, and its mall, were dying.
 Newmarket remained until June 9, 1997, the day it was cancelled, and joined Dixie Square Mall as another of Chicagoland’s early generation malls that slipped into obscurity.

 29 March 2016